donut/responsive-images-php/README.md

 which index in the group each slot is delivered for.
-For example, on [RightThisMinute](http://www.rigtthisminute.com) we have several groups of images that, while all representing the same type of object, often are displayed at differing sizes, not every slot is displayed the same way.
+For example, on [RightThisMinute](http://www.rigtthisminute.com) we have several groups of images that, while all representing the same type of object, often are displayed at differing sizes, not every slot in a group of images is displayed the same way.

 `SlotGroup` solves this by attaching a function to each of its `Slot` instances.
 These functions take a 1-based index and return `true` if the slot